small-tech/auto-encrypt/developer-documentation.md

 <a name="module_lib/Configuration--Configuration+settingsPath"></a>

 #### configuration.settingsPath : <code>String</code>
 The root settings path.
-There is a different root settings path for staging and production modes.
+There is a different root settings path for pebble, staging and production modes.

 **Kind**: instance property of [<code>Configuration</code>](#exp_module_lib/Configuration--Configuration)
 **Read only**: true